Richly decorated wall in Spain as an example of Mudejar Architecture

 Let’s look at all of these elements in details.

-Decorative Elements of Mudejar ARCHITECTURE
+Decorative Elements of Mudejar Architecture

 There are some distinctive decorative elements in architecture built in Mudejar style, such as quatrefoils, star patterns, Kufic inscriptions, muqarnas, arabesques and ornate tiles on walls and ceilings.